liuyuning/GetUDIDFromStoreKit/README.md

 }
 ```

 ##### 4. The "purchase-info" contain many info encode by base64.
-After decode, like below and in file "purchase-info".
+After decode, see below and in file "purchase-info".

 ```objc
 {